hyperstack-org/hyperstack/docs/hyper-model/README.md

 Like `save` destroy returns a promise that is resolved when the destroy completes.

-After the destroy completes successfully the record's `destroyed?` method will return true.
+After the destroy completes the record's `destroyed?` method will return true.

-Like `save` destroy never fails, but rather returns `{success: false...}`

 #### Other Instance Methods